GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/04_tips_and_tricks.rst

 |verticalpadding|

-If a BPM does not show up, see if you find one using the manual search explained in the previous section.
+If a BPM does not show up, see if you find one using the manual search explained in the previous section, :ref:`manualBPM`.

 ..
 Calibration service